 Students who do not meet SAP during a given semester will be put on financial aid warning status for the following semester.
 Students may receive financial aid while on warning status, and an appeal is not necessary.
-Students will be notified in writing that their financial aid is now in a warning status and be instructed that they will have one additional semester/payment period to meet SAP standards.
+Students will be notified in writing that their financial aid is now in a warning status and be instructed that they will have one additional semester to meet SAP standards.
+If the student does not meet the SAP academic standard by the end of the warning semester, they will be put on financial aid termination status, pending an appeal.